XRP Ledger Standards

 7. Any provided ciphertext (Holder, Issuer, or Auditor) has an invalid length or represents an invalid elliptic curve point. (temBAD_CIPHERTEXT)

-8. MPTAmount is zero or exceeds the maximum allowable MPT amount. (temBAD_AMOUNT)
+8. MPTAmount is less than zero or exceeds the maximum allowable MPT amount. (temBAD_AMOUNT)

 7.3.2.
 Protocol-Level Failures

-1. The issuance has sfAuditorElGamalPublicKey set, but the transaction does not include sfAuditorEncryptedAmount. (tecNO_PERMISSION)
+1. The issuance has sfAuditorEncryptionKey set, but the transaction does not include sfAuditorEncryptedAmount. (tecNO_PERMISSION)

 2. The holder does not have sufficient public MPT balance to cover the MPTAmount. (tecINSUFFICIENT_FUNDS)